USC-NSL/allanlab/README.md

 ### Add link to existing website

 If you have your own website, you can provide the link in `_data/team.yml` file under `current-students.<your_name>.social.website`.

+## Add/Update project page

+We have created project pages for 2 current projects located at `_pages/projects/`.
+You can make a copy of these pages and update the contents for your projects.
+The project pages will have url as `https://nsl.usc.edu/projects/<project_name>/`.